thinkray/distributed-display/help/src/README-en-US.md

 # Getting Started

-* Upon your first run, the program will be promptd with a message indicating that no profile is found, and a new one will be generated, just click "OK" to continue
+* Upon your first run, the program will be promptd with a message indicating that no serverSideProfile is found, and a new one will be generated, just click "OK" to continue
-* Introduction to the fields of the profile's parameters
+* Introduction to the fields of the serverSideProfile's parameters
-    1. Profile Name: the name of the profile.
+    1. Profile Name: the name of the serverSideProfile.
 It doesn't really matter at this point of the development. ;)
     1. Font: The font of the text to be displayed.
     1. Size: The size of the text to be displayed.
     1. Style: The style of the text to be displayed.
 You may select "Plain," "Bold," or "Italic" according to your preference.